porsche-design-system/porsche-design-system/packages/components/src/components/link-pure/link-pure.examples.md

 - In general, preventing opening new windows by default with (`target="_blank"`) is a good choice.
 Let users choose by themselves how to open links.
 However, if you choose to implement `target="_blank"`, make sure to provide additional information with ARIA label, e.g.: `aria-label="Porsche Taycan model page (opens in new window)"`

----

-### Without Icon

-By choosing `icon="none"` the component is shown without icon.

-The variant without icon and no underline is only recommended in the context of menus, where it is clearly evident that the component is clickable.
-If it is used in flowing text, it's recommended to use it in combination with underline.

-**Caution:** You can't combine this with the prop `hideLabel`.

-<Playground :markup="withoutIcon" :config="configInline"></Playground>

 ## Size